ruizjme/aws_associate/CloudFront.md

 * CDN: system of distributed servers that deliver content and webpages to a user based on location of user, webpage server and CDN server.
 * Edge location: where content will be cached (separate to Availabilty Zone).
 50+ ELs in the world.
 * Origin: origin of files to be distributed.
 Can be S3, Ec2, ELB or route53.
 Can also work with any other (non-aws) web server.
-* Distribution: name of the CDN consisting of several edge locations
+* Distribution: name of the CDN consisting of several edge locations.
+Two types:
   - Web distribution
   - RTMP (flash, streaming)

+Edge locations can be read from and written to.

 Requests are automatically routed to nearest edge location.
 Files are retrieved from origin to edge location.